-List the total percentage of voting rights represented on the board:
+List the total percentage of voting rights represented on the Board:

-Total percentage of voting rights represented on the board of directors 81.58 --- -------
+Total percentage of voting rights represented on the Board of Directors 85.24 --- -------

-A.7 7 Indicate whether the Company has been informed of shareholders' agreements that affect it as es tablished in Articles 530 and 531 of the Spanish Corporate Enterprises Act.
-If so, describe them briefly and list the shareholders bound by the agreement:

-[√] Yes [ ] No
+- A.7.
+Indicate whether the Company has been informed of shareholders' agreements that affect it as established in Articles 530 and 531 of the Spanish Corporate Enterprises Act.
+If so, describe them briefly and list the shareholders bound by the agreement: - [√] Yes [] No

 Parties to the shareholders' agreement % of share capital concerned Brief description of the agreement Expiry date of the agreement, if any ESTHER KOPLOWITZ ROMERO DE JUSEU, INVERSORA CARSO S.A.
 DE C.V., NUEVA SAMEDE 2016, S.L.U., CONTROL EMPRESARIAL DE CAPITALES, S.A.
 DE C.V.
-72.36 Relevant Fact of 5 February 2016: For the purposes of continuing with the recapitalisation process of Fomento de Construcciones y Contratas, S.A. ("FCC" or the "Company") through a new capital increase of €709,518,762 announced by the Company on 17 December 2015 (the "New Capital Increase"), the Company has been informed that, Esther Koplowitz Romero de Juseu ("EK") (and the companies related to her, Dominum Direccion y Gestión, S.A. ("Dominum") and Nueva Samede 2016, S.L.U. ("Nueva Samede")) have entered into a non-extinguishing modifying novation contract with Inversora Carso S.A. de C.V. ("I. Carso") and its subsidiary Control Empresarial de Capitales, S.A. de C.V. ("CEC") of the Investment Agreement signed on 27 November 2014 (the "Novation of the Investment Agreement").
-Indefinite ESTHER KOPLOWITZ ROMERO DE JUSEU, CONTROL EMPRESARIAL DE CAPITALES, S.A.
+72.36 Relevant Fact of 5 February 2016: For the purposes of continuing with the recapitalisation process of Fomento de Construcciones y Contratas, S.A. ("FCC" or the "Company") through a new capital increase of €709,518,762 announced by the Company on 17 December 2015 (the "New Capital Increase"), the Company was informed that, Esther Koplowitz Romero de Juseu ("EK") (and the companies related to her, Dominum Direccion y Gestión, S.A. ("Dominum") and Nueva Samede 2016, S.L.U. ("Nueva Samede")) have entered into a nonextinguishing modifying novation contract with Inversora Carso S.A. de C.V.
+Open-ended

+Parties to the shareholders' agreement % of share capital concerned Brief description of the agreement Expiry date of the agreement, if any ("I. Carso") and its subsidiary Control Empresarial de Capitales, S.A. de C.V. ("CEC") of the Investment Agreement signed on 27 November 2014 (the "Novation of the Investment Agreement").
+ESTHER KOPLOWITZ ROMERO DE JUSEU, CONTROL EMPRESARIAL DE CAPITALES, S.A.
 DE C.V.
 50.16 Relevant Fact of 27 November 2014: FCC's controlling shareholder reported the successful conclusion of negotiations with Control Empresarial de Capitales S.A. de C.V., a company owned by Inmobiliaria Carso S.A. de C.V., which in turn is controlled by the Slim family.
-Indefinite

-MPRESARIAL DE APITALES, S.A.
-DE C.V. owned by Inmobiliaria Carso S.A. de C.V., which in turn is controlled by the Slim family.
-Indicate whether briefly: the Company is aware of any concerted actions among its shareh olders.
-If so, describe them [ ] Ye: [√] No any individual or comp ne Securities Market Ac cany exercises or may exercise control over t t.
-If so, identify them: he company in accordance [√] Ye [] No
+Open-ended

+nether the Company is aware of the existence of coordinated actions between its shareholders.
+If describe them briefly:

+[ ] Yes

+[ √ ] No

+A.8. nether there is any natural or legal person who exercises or may exercise control over the bursuant to Article 5 of the Securities Market Law.
+If so, identify them:

+[√] Yes

+[ ] No

-Name or company name CONTROL EMPRESARIAL DE CAPITALES, S.A.
+Name or company name

+CONT TROL EMPRE ESARIAL DE CAPITALES, S.A.
 DE C.V.

-A.9 Complete the following table with details of the company's treasury shares:
+A.9.
+Fill in the following tables about the company's treasury shares:

-At the close of the year:
+At year-end:

-Number of Number of Total % of
+Number of direct Number of indirect % total of the share

-direct shares indirect shares() share capital
+shares shares() capital

-2,741,524 0.63
+44,957 0.01